 In the web document, we search by DOM structure, namely X-Path locators or CSS locators.
 On desktop and mobile, most often the search is carried out by their coordinates.
 And after the search, we perform an action or test on the found element.

-A locator is a path to the element you are looking for in a structure.
+is a path to the element you are looking for in a structure.
 We work with locators every day, for example, the file system on our computers.

 Are you ready to learn automation testing?
 Check out our online automation testing course.